Nyberg-Swanson House: Modern times

 The Dania Beach City Parks and Recreation Department office relocated to the house in 2001.
-In 2003 an lease for two years, at a rate of ten dollars per year, replaced the verbal agreement the chamber had with the city.
+In 2003 a lease for two years, at a rate of ten dollars per year, replaced the verbal agreement the chamber had with the city.
 The building was renovated in 2004.
 The office of the City Attorney was moved to the house in c.
 2006.
 In 2009 the house was being used jointly by the city's Recreation Department and Chamber of Commerce.